 Step 1.
 Move your toaster oven’s baking rack to the lowest shelf position and preheat to 425 F. (Like sweet potatoes, you can cook your squash at a much lower heat like 350F and it will taste fine.
 Just remember the lower the temperature the longer it will take.)

-If you hate scrubbing pans, take a moment and cover your baking sheet or roasting pan with foil for easy clean up.
+If you hate scrubbing pans and want to cover your baking sheet or roasting pan with foil for easy clean up make sure to consult your manual first.

 Step 2.
 Wash and dry the outside of the spaghetti squash.
 Carefully stab the squash with a sharp knife at least twice on each side (similar to a baked potato, the steam needs a way to escape as it cooks).

 Step 3.
-Place the whole squash onto your prepared pan and cook in the toaster oven until a sharp knife slides in with little resistance (about 30 minutes)
+Place the whole squash onto your toaster oven’s pan and cook until a sharp knife slides in with little resistance (about 30 minutes)

 Carefully remove the squash and let cool for 10 minutes (make sure to leave the toaster oven on during this time).